-Ferry carrying over 350 people sinks in Philippines, killing at least seven
+Ferry carrying over 350 people sinks in Philippines, killing at least 15

 - list 4 of 4Landfill collapse kills one and leaves dozens missing in Philippines

-Arsina Laja Kahing-Nanoh, the town mayor in Basilan province, said in a post on Facebook that there were at least “eight confirmed casualties” from the sinking of the ferry.
-She posted a video of coastguard personnel rescuing several people and hauling bodies from the water into a boat.

-In a separate video statement, Kahing-Nanoh added that rough seas and the darkness were hampering the search and rescue operation.
+The vessel, which had 332 passengers on record and 27 crew, issued a distress signal at 1:50am on Monday (1750 GMT Sunday), about over four hours after it departed Zamboanga City, according to the Philippine Coast Guard (PCG).

+The ferry sank in good weather about a nautical mile (nearly 2 kilometers) from the island village of Baluk-baluk in Basilan province, where many of the survivors were initially taken, the PCG said.

-Basilan emergency responder Ronalyn Perez told the AFP news agency that “at least 138 people” had so far been rescued.
+Coast Guard Commander Romel Dua of Southern Mindanao District told the AFP news agency that at least 316 people had so far been rescued, with 15 confirmed dead and 28 still unaccounted for.

+“A coast guard aircraft is also on the way to help the operation.
+The Navy and Air Force also sent their assets,” Dua told AFP.

+Emergency responders in Basilan said those who were rescued and needed medical attention were brought to a hospital in the capital city of Isabela.

 “The challenge here really is the number of patients that are coming in.
-We are short-staffed at the moment,” Perez said, adding that 18 people had been brought to one local hospital.
+We are short-staffed at the moment,” Ronalyn Perez, a medic, said.

+Basilan Governor Mujiv Hataman posted clips from the scene at Isabela port in Mindanao on Facebook, showing survivors being ushered off boats, some wrapped in thermal blankets, and others being carried on stretchers.

 The PCG said rescue efforts were still ongoing.